 The Festival is a showcase for new work by American Indian & Indigenous international independent filmmakers, bringing together decision makers and content creators with the goal of ensuring media representation of American Indian & Indigenous content to the world at large.

-The Festival comprises competitive sections for American and international dramatic and documentary films, both feature-length films and short films, and a group of out-of-competition sections, including addition programs Native Film Market™, The Pitch, Retrospectives, Red Nation Conversation Series™, and RNFF On the Road™ Tour in Santa Fe NM, Bozeman MT, Washington DC., Peru, Dallas TX.
+The Festival comprises competitive sections for American and international dramatic and documentary films, both feature-length films and short films, and a group of out-of-competition sections, including addition programs Native Film Market™, The Pitch, Retrospectives, Red Nation Conversation Series™, and RNFF On the Road™ Tour in Santa Fe NM, Bozeman MT, Washington DC., Peru.

 The Festival, is produced by Red Nation Celebration Institute™, takes place annually in Los Angeles, during the month of November in celebration of American Indian Heritage Month™.
-With 1500 attendees in 2015, it is the largest independent native film festival in Entertainment Capital of the World.
+With 1500+ attendees, it is the largest independent native film festival in Entertainment Capital of the World.
 In Santa Fe annually with Red Nation Film Festival ‘On the Road‘ during the largest gathering of Native Artists and is the most prestigious trailblazing organization in NM.
 Los Angeles.
 Globally.
-Native Women in Film & Television film festival held annually in Los Angeles the Night Before the Oscars in February.
+Native Women in Film film festival held annually in Los Angeles the Night Before the Oscars in February.

 Red Nation Celebration Institute produces RNFF ‘On the Road’ Initiative, festivals annually.

 Red Nation Film Festival ‘On the Road‘ Tour – March 14-26, 2017.
 Washington DC

 Red Nation Film Festival ‘On the Road‘ Tour – May 4-6, 2017.
 Bozeman MT